 We are also looking for projects from communities with identifiable capacity gaps, including:

-- Absence of an adopted and up-to-date strategy (plan, element, or other) that comprehensively addresses the target resilience issue with appropriate funding, programs, and policies, to implement the strategy
+- Absence of an adopted and up-to-date strategy (plan, element, or other) that comprehensively addresses a community identified priority with appropriate funding, programs, and policies, to implement the strategy

-- A defined resilience capacity gap as evidenced by at least one significant program, policy, or planning goal for a specific resilience issue that has not been met, or cannot be met, without resource or system development assistance
+- A defined local workforce capacity gap as evidenced by at least one significant program, policy, or planning goal that has not been met, or cannot be met, without resource or system development assistance

-CivicSpark places highly motivated emerging leaders with local organizations for an 11-month term to support research, planning, and implementation projects for community resilience.
+CivicSpark places highly motivated emerging leaders with local organizations for up to an 11-month term to support research, planning, and implementation projects primarily focused on community planning efforts.
 Through our program’s model, CivicSpark staff work with project partners to coordinate a positive fellowship experience.
-Site Supervisors provide direct project supervision of Fellows, with support from CivicSpark Regional Coordinators and other program staff.
+Site Supervisors provide direct project supervision of Fellows, with support from CivicSpark program staff.

 Beyond basic requirements, we are looking for project partners with a commitment to Fellows’ growth and development through direct project oversight, a dedicated Fellow supervisor, and a supportive professional environment.

 CivicSpark Fellowships are funded in part by AmeriCorps and in part by our partners hosting fellows.
-Rates for the program are all-inclusive and cover a Fellow living allowance, workers compensation and liability insurance, Fellow benefits, and programmatic operating costs including professional development and CivicSpark staff support for Fellows.
+Rates for the program are all-inclusive and cover a portion of the Fellow living allowance and benefits (including health insurance), as well as programmatic operating costs including professional development and CivicSpark staff support for Fellows.

 State